 My Portfolio

-The key to my long term approach in creating a portfolio of war machines with enough sustainability to withstand risks and recessions is to create different sources of passive income.
-I generally viewed the cash holdings as an army of soldiers awaiting the commander's orders to seize and hold components capable of generating consistent cash flow.
-Eventually, the soldiers grew in strength which allowed me to further diversify the soldiers to attack others components.
+The key to my long-term approach in building a portfolio of "war machines" is sustainability — creating enough resilience to withstand risks and recessions.
+To achieve this, I focus on developing multiple sources of passive income.
+I’ve always viewed my cash holdings as an army of soldiers, patiently awaiting the commander’s signal to seize and secure assets capable of generating steady cash flow.
+Over time, as the army grew stronger, I was able to diversify and deploy these soldiers to conquer even more income-generating components.

-(Ok. maybe I played too much war games, lol)
+(Okay… maybe I’ve played a few too many war games, lol.)

-The idea is to make our money work for us rather than we work for them.
+The idea is simple: make our money work for us, not the other way around.

 The First War Machine - Dividend Income